Download Careers360 App

 Reproductive Anatomy And Physiology

-Knowledge of the anatomy and physiology of reproductive systems is necessary for understanding sexual reproduction in animals.
+Knowledge of the anatomy and physiology of the human reproductive system is necessary for understanding sexual reproduction in animals.
+The male and female reproductive systems have specialized organs that work together to produce gametes, enable fertilisation, and support the development of offspring.

 Male Reproductive System